jerhon/honlsoft-v2/blog/2023/2023-04-07-git-branching-branch-by-abstraction.md

 This pattern allows us to use continuous integration to introduce changes without needing to have complex branching strategies.

 There are many other articles on this.
-Here are a few good ones if you want more information:
+Here are a few links for more information:

 * [Martin Fowler - Branch by Abstraction](https://www.martinfowler.com/bliki/BranchByAbstraction.html)
 * [Trunk Based Development - Branch by Abstraction](https://trunkbaseddevelopment.com/branch-by-abstraction/)